openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * in the proof body,
       * `domain`: REQUIRED (string).
 The value of this claim MUST be the Credential Issuer Identifier.
       * `challenge`: REQUIRED (string).
 The value type of this claim MUST be a string, where the value is a server-provided `c_nonce`.
-MUST be present when the Wallet received server-provided `c_nonce`.
+It MUST be present when the Wallet received server-provided `c_nonce`.

 The Credential Issuer MUST validate that the `proof` is actually signed by a key of the holder.